Best iWatch Bands of 2020

 We tested each band with casual attire as well as our Sunday's best.
 We rated each band on a numeric scale for how well it dressed up or down.
 We also tested the bands for breathability and closure security during a workout.
 We answered the question, "Would we work out in it?" with a simple pass/fail score.

 The Nomad Modern Strap was the most versatile as far as dressing up or down.
 It worked well with a T-shirt and shorts as well as our Sunday best.
-The stainless steel mesh bands also worked very well with both casual and formal clothing, with the added bonus of being lightweight and breathable enough for exercise.
+The stainless steel mesh bands also worked very well with casual and formal clothing, with the bonus of being lightweight and breathable enough for exercise.
 They didn't look as appropriately dressed down as the leather bands.

 For the bands that required adding and removing links to fine-tune the fit, we timed how long it took to do so.
 Both the Fullmosa and Epuly required a tool to add or remove links.
 The process is very similar for both, and they each took around four minutes.